-Like it or not, we’re living in the age of social media, where the lines between “personal” and “professional”, “private” and “public” have become blurred.
+As social media increasingly permeates our lives, the lines between “personal” and “professional”, “private” and “public” have become blurred.
 A person’s right to freedom of expression may be perceived as inappropriate conduct by their employer or coworker.
-This can be harmful to a brand, reputation and business relationship, and people can lose their jobs.
+This can be harmful to a brand, reputation and business relationships, and people can lose their jobs.

-This year alone, the media has reported several cases of employees being dismissed or forced to resign because of comments or images they posted on their personal social media accounts.
+It is no longer unusual to see media reports of cases where employees are dismissed or forced to resign because of comments or images they posted on their personal social media accounts.
 Employees typically risk getting into trouble when they

 post offensive, inappropriate or defamatory comments

 tell work they are sick then post photos of their big night out

 Does your workplace have a social media policy?

 Employers who take a strict stance on social media conduct may find themselves facing a legal dispute if they don’t have the proper policies and contractual clauses in place.